-- I. PTCH1 and SUFU sequencing and/or deletion duplication analysis (81479) for nevoid basal cell carcinoma syndrome (NBCC), also known as Gorlin syndrome, is considered medically necessary when:
+- l.
+PTCH1 and SUFU sequencing and/or deletion duplication analysis (81479) for nevoid basal cell carcinoma syndrome (NBCCS), also known as Gorlin syndrome, is considered medically necessary when:

-- A. The member/enrollee has a personal history of either of the following:
+- A. The member/enrollee has a personal history of:

 - 1. At least two of the following:

 - a) Lamellar calcification of the falx, OR

 - b) Jaw keratocyst, OR

 - c) Palmar/plantar pits (2 or more), OR

+- d) Multiple basal cell carcinomas (more than 5 in lifetime) or a basal cell carcinoma diagnosed before 30 years of age, OR

+- e) A first-degree relative with NBCCS, AND